marcomusso/nodebrain-contrib/README.md

         killproc -p $CABOODLE/var/run/$SERVICE.pid $SERVICE

-$DAEMON_ARGS could be used (for example) to pass the --user argument to start an agent as a regular user.
+$DAEMON_ARGS is used (for example) to pass the --user argument to start an agent as a regular user (passed as -u in the script).

 nodebrain.sysconfig (from the original distribution) is not needed since it's created dynamically by the script.